thomasjahoda/capacitor-plugins/CONTRIBUTING.md

     ```shell
     npm install
     ```
+3. Fix Android monorepo settings.

+    ```shell
+    npm run set-settings-gradle-for-monorepo
+    ```

-3. Install SwiftLint if you're on macOS.
+4. Install SwiftLint if you're on macOS.
 Contributions to iOS code will be linted in CI if you don't have macOS.

     ```shell
     brew install swiftlint